Trump: Obamacare repeal and replace will happen 'essentially simultaneously'

 Trump told the New York Times this week that he wants Republicans to vote immediately to both repeal and replace Obamacare -- even as quickly as next week.

-But Republicans are not close to having a replacement plan ready, and don't expect to vote on a budget reconciliation bill that would repeal major portions of Obamacare until late February or March.
+But Republicans on Capital Hill are not close to having a replacement plan ready, and don't expect to vote on a budget reconciliation bill that would repeal major portions of Obamacare until late February or March.
 At that point, Republicans plan to begin considering a series of possible legislative paths to replace what they voted to repeal.

 It's also not clear that there will ultimately be one comprehensive "replacement" bill -- in fact, GOP leaders are currently weighing various legislative paths to incrementally replace what they roll back.

 For example, they are exploring what replacement measures could potentially be inserted into the "repeal" reconciliation bill.
-Leaders are also looking at whether any replacement or healthcare reform measures could be inserted into re-authorization bills that Congress is expected to take up later this year.
+Leaders are also looking at whether any replacement or healthcare reform measures could be inserted into reauthorization bills that Congress is expected to take up later this year.